RoadieHQ/marketing-site/content/docs/integrations/pulumi/index.md

 ### Set the Pulumi annotation on entities

-The Pulumi plugin uses annotations to link each component/resource/system with it's Pulumi project/organization in order to get each entity information.
+The Pulumi plugin uses annotations to link each component/resource/system with it's Pulumi project/organization in order to get information for each entity.

 Make a PR to the following to your catalog-info.yaml file, or add this annotation to your entity by decorating it in Roadie: